 The Dennis F. and Brooks Holt Distinguished Lecture Series

 In 2012, the Bedrosian Center became a partner in delivering programming associated with the Holt Lecture, a speaker’s series established by longtime Price School board of councilors member Dennis Holt (founding chairman and CEO of U.S. International Media) and his wife, Brooks.
-The Bedrosian Center plans to expand the Holt program and implement its original vision of inviting prominent practitioners, influential policy makers, and visiting scholars, who come to USC to give lectures, meet with students, faculty members, and deans, to discuss issues, curricula, and research regarding communication and public policy.
+The Bedrosian Center has expanded the Holt program by inviting prominent practitioners, influential policy makers, and visiting scholars, who come to USC to give lectures, meet with students, faculty members, and deans, to discuss issues, curricula, and research regarding communication and public policy.

 Dana Perino on Politics